KULeuven-COSIC/randomOPT/README.md

 }
 ```

-This file is thus the bridge between the $\mathcal{R}(\cdot)$ bookkeeping in Section III-A and the conflict-set based constraints in Section III-B.

 ## C. Section IV — Graph-Theoretic Optimization

 Section IV recasts the conflict-set information as an interference graph and applies the DSATUR heuristic to minimize physical randomness.